bangnguyen/subscribe_user/README.md

               "fileUpload" : "the file upload is required", ]
     }
-Notes : returns when email or filUpload is missing.
+Notes : returns when email or fileU upload is missing.

 ##### Status Code 403
     HTTP/1.1 403 Forbidden